Memmingen Airport: Terminal

 Memmingen Airport has one passenger terminal building equipped with 11 check-in counters (4 of which are self bag drop for Ryanair and Wizz customers) and overall 12 departure gates.
 Schengen flights (Zone A, Gates 1-7) on the ground floor and Non-Schengen flights (Zone B, Gates 23-25) as well as a variable Gate 8/26 on the upper floor.
 There are also two planned gates as per airport signage to open as part of the extended second floor in the terminal expansion project (Zone B, Gates 21, 22).
 The building has no jet bridges, therefore walk-boarding and bus-boarding is used.
 There is also a duty-free shop, as well as some food outlets and car-hire facilities at the airport.
 The terminal has a capacity of two million passengers per year.
 In October 2021, a vastly expanded arrivals hall and baggage claim area was inaugurated, replacing the old arrivals hall, allowing for it to be converted into two extra gates.
-This was followed followed by another annex containing new gates 6 and 7 in 2024.
+This was followed by another annex containing new gates 6 and 7 in 2024.